Sony tech - Using A-mount lenses on E-mount cameras

 ▷ On the ZV-E1 there was more noticeable lag when using the LA-EA5 (for stills) than with the previous cameras.
 (I should to re-test the A7RV to double-check if there is a difference between the pre-production firmware I had used and the current firmware.)

-▷ Logically all new cameras from this generation of sensor/processor onwards will be able to use the LA-EA5 (the full frame for sure, the APS-C UPDATE: the ZV-E10 has been tested and does not work with the LA-EA5 and the FX30 + A67OO both do.
+▷ Logically all new cameras from this generation of sensor/processor onwards will be able to use the LA-EA5 (the full frame for sure, the APS-C UPDATE: the ZV-E10 has been tested and does not work with the LA-EA5 luckily the FX30 + A67OO both do work.
 My logic was wrong.)

 ▶ Summary: Use the LA-EA5 for these cameras